achyuthjoism/tweeds/README.md

 - `tweeds -u username --since "2015-12-20 20:30:15"` - Collect Tweets that were tweeted since 2015-12-20 20:30:15.
 - `tweeds -u username --since 2015-12-20` - Collect Tweets that were tweeted since 2015-12-20 00:00:00.
 - `tweeds -s "Rocking Star Yash" --verified` - Display Tweets by verified users that Tweeted about Rocking Star Yash.
-- `tweeds -geocode "48.880048,2.385939,1km" --csv paris.csv --limit 10` - Scrape Tweets from a radius of 1km around a place in Paris and export them to a csv file.
+- `tweeds --geocode "48.880048,2.385939,1km" --csv paris.csv --limit 10` - Scrape Tweets from a radius of 1km around a place in Paris and export them to a csv file.
 - `tweeds -u username --images` - Scrape Tweets from a user containing only images.
 - `tweeds -u username --videos` - Scrape Tweets from a user containing only videos.
 - `tweeds -u username --media` - Scarape Tweets from a user containing both images and videos.